-In beef, the tenderloin is the same cut that is sliced into Filet Mignon, Chateaubriand, or Tournedos of Beef, although generally, you’ll usually save money if you buy a beef tenderloin and slice it yourself.
-When you’re buying a budget-priced tenderloin, you’ll likely need to do a bit of trimming and will have scrappier pieces.
-Save every bit; the larger pieces can be gently pounded into Medallions and the small bits are great for recipes like Beef Stroganoff or Beef Tips in Gravy; either can be served over rice or noodles.
+In beef, the tenderloin is the same cut that is sliced into Filet Mignon, Chateaubriand, or Tournedos of Beef, although generally, you’ll usually save money if you buy a whole or partial beef tenderloin and slice it yourself.
+When you’re buying a budget-priced tenderloin, you’ll likely need to do a bit of trimming and will have several nice filets plus scrappier pieces.
+Save every bit; the larger pieces can be gently pounded into medallions and the small bits are great for recipes like Beef Stroganoff or Beef Tips in Gravy; either can be served over rice or noodles.

 Beef Tenderloin generally ranges from $5.99 a pound for grocery store tenderloin on a great sale and up to $100.00 a pound or more at a butcher!
 The best prices are generally found around the Winter Holidays, especially Christmas and New Year’s, Valentine’s day and sporadically during the summer grilling season.
 Frankly, in our frugal household, Beef Tenderloin is reserved for special occasions, and can only be considered frugal if comparing the cost to have at home compared to a restaurant dinner.

 Buy beef tenderloins at the lower end of the price scale at the grocery store or the big box stores like Sam’s Club and Costco, etc. or watch for great prices at the grocery. but beware: